scalableinternetservices/ucsb_website/project3.md

 - Student was able to create a functional RoR app

+- Optional (Student was able to use React for the front end in combination with RoR backend)

 - Student used MVC pattern to create three interconnected resources

 - Student has implemented CRUD operations